 You will never hear anyone describe the coastline as a hot, barren, desolate wasteland, which are the precise characteristics I loathe about the desert with every fiber of my being.
-The ocean’s horizon—where land and sky meet the sea—evokes a celestial feeling as if you could reach out and ascend into the ether of heaven, whereas the desert’s horizon feels as though you’re descending into the bowels of purgatory, that all changed a few days ago.
-It was the first time I actually navigated the drive, solo.
-And I can tell you without reservation just how daunting the prospect was of being alone on a two lane dessert highway— with nothing more than an occasional rest stop every 50-miles— sandwich between a prickly, unfriendly terrain, lorded over by geckos, scorpions, and snakes.
+The ocean’s horizon—where land and sky meet the sea—evokes a celestial feeling as if you could reach out and ascend into the ether of heaven.
+In contrast, the desert’s horizon feels as though you’re descending into the bowels of purgatory.
+That all changed a few days ago.
+It was the first time I’d actually navigated the drive solo.
+And I can tell you without reservation just how daunting the prospect was, alone on a two-lane highway sandwich between a prickly, unfriendly terrain, lorded over by geckos, scorpions, and snakes.

 Roughly 30-minutes later, I remember sending up a prayer: God, please bring me home safely.
-The words had barely escaped my thoughts, when suddenly, an all-encompassing wave ensconced me with the intensity of a protective shield.
-Whatever it was, certainly wasn’t coming from inside the car, in fact, it felt as though the car had been lifted by this inexplicable force that was now carrying me to my destination.
+The words had barely escaped my thoughts when, suddenly, an all-encompassing wave ensconced me with the intensity of a protective shield.
+Whatever it was, certainly wasn’t coming from inside the car.
+In fact, it felt as though the car had been lifted by this inexplicable force that now carried me to my destination.
 This wasn’t the first time I experienced something like this, although it was the first time I recall being fully present and at one with it (probably because I had never called upon it with the same conscious intent as I had that day).
 My impression had always been that I either inadvertently entered this energy field, or that it had anonymously arrived to pass through me like an x-ray scan.
 Energy isn’t tangible the way a particle of matter is.
-We can’t take it apart and divide it, nor can we observe it unless it interacts with something, like leaves lifted in a microburst or the out reaching ripples generated from a pebble dropped in a pond.
-And like that pebble, had the intent behind my thoughts created this rippling effect that was now responding in kind?
+We can’t take it apart and divide it, nor can we observe it unless it interacts with something, like leaves lifted in a microburst or the outreaching ripples generated from a pebble dropped in a pond.
+Like that pebble, had the intent behind my thoughts created this rippling effect that was now responding in kind?

-Normally, after a 6-hour drive, I would’ve been exhausted, but all my cells were fully charged like a Smartphone that had plugged into a USB port.
-During my years of traveling, I’ve been blest with the opportunity to visit most of the locations that lay claim to this energy field: Sedona, the Grand Canyon, the Great Pyramid of Giza, Tanah Lot in Bali, the butterfly fields of Michoacán, and the granite mountain peaks of Machu Picchu, however this energy is non-local.
+During my years of traveling, I’ve been blest with the opportunity to visit most of the locations that lay claim to this energy field.
+Sedona, the Grand Canyon, the Great Pyramid of Giza, Tanah Lot in Bali, the butterfly fields of Michoacán, and the granite mountain peaks of Machu Picchu, however, this energy is non-local.
 Its vortices exist outside of space and time.
 It is fully present everywhere, in everything and everyone.
-It is merely waiting for us to dial in to it.
+It is merely waiting for us to dial into it.
 To experience it, we need only let go of the current dial of our perception and retune our bandwidth to the station playing, a uni-verse.